-Chia Seeds Protein - Nutrition, Benefits, and Trends
+Chia Seeds Protein - Nutritional Value, Benefits, and Trends

 Derived from the desert plant Salvia Hispanica, this member of the mint family is believed to have its origin in Central America.
 These seeds were a staple in the ancient Aztec diet.
 Chia seeds are a good source of protein, omega-3 fatty acid, and fiber (10 grams per ounce).[i]

 The protein in chia seeds is accompanied by other essential minerals, including iron, calcium, magnesium, and zinc.
 This article discusses the nutritional profile, numerous benefits, and trends of chia seeds.